sal55/langs/candm.md

 case-when-else-end
 switch-when-else-end
 ````
 For this purpose, each needs an 'else' part, otherwise there is a type error.
-Each of these can also be an lvalue (used on the LHS of
+Each of these can also be an Lvalue (used on the LHS of
 an assignment).

-**150** if a then b else c fi has compact form which looks like this: (a|b|c).
-Yes, this is the 2-way select op from 145; it's not a separate feature,
-just a different way of writing 'if'.
+**150** 'if a then b else c fi' has compact form which looks like this: (a|b|c).
+Yes, this is the 2-way select op from 145; it's not a separate feature, just a different way of writing 'if'.
 Note that #146 does not have a corresponding long form.

-(Note that my own code uses block delimiters such as 'fi' (as in if-then-else-fi), 'od' and 'esac', but I've spared everyone that and use only 'end'
-here, not even 'end if' etc. M accepts alternatives.)
+(Note that my own code uses block delimiters such as 'fi' (as in if-then-else-fi), 'od' and 'esac', but I've spared everyone that and use only 'end' here, not even 'end if' etc. M accepts alternatives.)

 **151** I've already said that C's {...} braces are not used for M blocks (or for record defs etc).
 But C uses them also around initialisation data.